caw051/EDS-124BR-Repo/README.md

 Peer-graded Assignment: Show What You Know: Write and Explain A Program -> https://youtu.be/0LSvrqb-MGY

 Peer-graded Assignment: Teaching Programming Portfolio - Lesson Plan -> https://youtu.be/oOOFKt7vwZ4

+Week 3 Links:

+Peer-graded Assignment: Show What You Know: Write and Explain A Program(Monkey & Banana) - https://youtu.be/zkDbbbqVPkE